charwick/helipad/README.md

 ## Requirements

-Helipad requires Python 3.8 or higher.
+As of version 1.7, Helipad requires Python 3.9 or higher.
 The following libraries are also required:

 * [Matplotlib](https://matplotlib.org/) for visualization
 * [Pandas](https://pandas.pydata.org/) for data collection